Echo Tech Career Guide: Salary, Schools, & Jobs

 Once you are certified, you will probably need to maintain your credentials.
 Requirements for renewal will vary depending on the requirements of your state’s licensing and national certification bodies.
 This may include continuing education credits through courses, lectures, or conference attendance.

-Be sure you review all requirements for maintaining your license and certification with the organization you obtain them from.
+Be sure you review all requirements for maintaining your license and certification with the organization from which you obtained them.

 Part 3: How Much Does an Echo Tech Make?